Is capture the key to successful automation?

-Most of you will have heard the expression; “you only get out what you put in”.
+You only get out what you put in…

-For most of us, this has been applied to our working lives, or perhaps our relationships, but the onus is always the same, if you do more, you get more.
+For most of us, this has been applied to our working lives, or perhaps our relationships, but the point is always the same.

 Most of you will have seen videos and articles from an enormous range of entrepreneurs over the years pushing the boundaries of working hours.

-Capture rates used to drive the automation conversation.
+Capture rates used to drive automation conversations.

-In fact, the question then wasn’t “is capture the key to automation?”, it was more likely to be “how do we get better capture rates?”.
+The question then wasn’t “is capture the key to automation?”, it was more likely to be “how do we get better capture rates?”.

 More recent news has focused on technology trends.

 Yet the same issue is really still there.
 How can you generate the benefits of these technologies if you cannot get the data in to start with?

-After all, if you are looking at automating any back office function, let alone Accounts Payable, the chances are that one of the biggest drivers is removing as much of the manual, time consuming, tedious tasks as possible.
+If you are looking at automating any back office function, let alone Accounts Payable, the chances are your drivers will be:

-By doing this you are most easily able to highlight real term benefits of using technology, boost your staff moral and deliver real benefit to your business.
+By doing this you are most easily able to show the real benefits of using technology.
+Boosting your staff moral and delivering real benefit to your business.